The Golden Buddha

 Contrarily the orator of the enthymeme, when prevaricating platitudes, whether there is honest appraisal of these platitudes or not, purveys beliefs that confuses the facts.
 While the auditor might take these convoluted facts as a complete truth, which when examining an enthymeme, with its implied missing premise, does not fall into question.
 With the [RBMP] the demagogue conjures up the “rule” when this universal premise is constructed.

-Perhaps the rhetor might say “This is what cooperation has brought you!” whether this refers to the audience of field workers newly unionized or the collective acquiescence in a non-union shop to the employer where the displaced workers are summarily dismissed.
+Perhaps the rhetor might say “This is what cooperation has brought you!” whether this refers to the audience of field workers newly unionised or the collective acquiescence in a non-union shop to the employer where the displaced workers are summarily dismissed because of AI.
 The first has a positive and the second has a negative somatic result.
 This can bring satisfaction or anger depending on the makeup of the audience.

 Also, with the [LBT] subject, depending on their view of the world, especially the ethical ramifications of a situation can construct positive or negative results depending on the story one tells themselves.